 - Continue stirring for 7 more days.
 (Total 14 so far.)

-Strain and Rack the Wine
+Decant and Rack the Wine

 - On the 14th or 15th day, use a sieve or muslin cloth to strain the wine into another bucket or demijohn.
 (If you're using a ceramic jar, strain it into a stainless steel vessel, the wash out the ceramic jar and add the wine back to it.)
 This is what we do if we have multiple wines fermenting at a time and are running short of ceramic jars.

 - Add half a teaspoon of baking soda to the wine mix and leave it be for another 14 days.
+(The baking soda is optional.
+We sometims use it while decanting the wine if we want it to be clarified quicker.)

 - After this second slot of 14 days (so that's 28 days in total), you can bottle and rack the wine.

 - Of course, if you can't wait the extra 14 days for the dregs to settle, you can easily drink and serve the wine on the first Day 14 itself.
 Cheers!
-Or as we East indians say, Sukhaka!
+Or as we East Indians say, Sukhaka!

 Please click to rate the recipe!
 Left you don’t like it, right you love it!